Hold Up! Do You Need Permits for That Bathroom Remodel?

 DIY vs. contractor bathroom remodel

 Even deceptively-easy DIY projects might require a permit.
 It’s not about who is doing the work, explains San Francisco real estate agent Amanda Jones, it’s about what work is being done.
-In her nearly two decades of experience, she’s seen a ton of bathroom remodeling projects, many with mixed results.
+In her 21 years of experience, she’s seen a ton of bathroom remodeling projects, many with mixed results.

 While the bathroom remodel project may seem easy, sometimes it’s best to call a professional.
 “I can’t emphasize this enough,” Jones says, “when you’re dealing with water, on top of electricity, the work really matters.
 I have seen so many jobs where people don’t do proper waterproofing.”